luoyitao/HSTasSOCP/README.md

 Homogeneous shear turbulence as a second-order cone program

 The source codes and data files in this repository provide supporting materials for the paper titled
-    \`Homogeneous shear turbulence as a second-order cone program.
-II\' submitted to
+    *Homogeneous shear turbulence as a second-order cone program.
+II* submitted to
-     *Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences*.
+     \"Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences\".

 We have written the codes to solve numerically the second-order model proposed in Part I,
-    \`Homogeneous shear turbulence as a second-order cone program.
-I\' submitted to
+    *Homogeneous shear turbulence as a second-order cone program.
+I* submitted to
-     *Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences*.
+     \"Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences\".
 Since the second-order model, in its discretized form, is a second-order cone program (SOCP), we resort to the widely used and tested open-source package, SCS, to find its optimal solutions in the steady asymptotic state for various discretized versions